The 6 Best Bar Trends From 2020-2023

 With indoor dining and drinking shut down for much of 2020, bars were forced to get creative.
 Parklets, or designated sidewalk extensions, became common on city streets, alleyways turned into outdoor taprooms, shipping containers became booth spaces, and more.

 “I quadrupled my outdoor space and we did really well,” says Chan.
 Tiger’s Taproom sits on a corner, so Chan added seating on both sidewalks alongside his bar, using planters as a barrier.
 With a capacity for almost forty people, Chan’s outdoor area was crucial to his business.
-And even though he’s fully open inside now, Chan plans to keep operating at least one side of his outdoor seating.
+And even will full service inside for a couple years now, the outdoor space has still been crucial to Tiger's Taproom.

 Bar Trend #4: A New World Order

-One of the most pivotal turning points in bar trends during the pandemic was the introduction of contactless ordering.
-Creating an online space to order allowed bars to safely fulfill your drink tab with less person-to-person contact.
+One of the most pivotal turning points in bar trends during the pandemic was the introduction of QR codes and contactless ordering.
+Creating an online space to order allowed bars to safely fulfill a drink tab with less person-to-person contact.

 “COVID caused operators to take a step back and evaluate what they’re doing in their taproom and forced them to make new decisions,” says Christian Behrle, Head of Sales for GoTab, a contactless ordering and payment web service.
 “You couldn’t continue to run your business like your dad did or how you did in the past.
 You had to evolve quickly.”